pakrym/pipelines/pipelines.md

 ## What problem does it solve?

+Correctly parsing data from a stream or socket is dominated by boilerplate code and has many corner cases; leading to complex code.
+Achieving high performance and being correct; while also dealing this complexity, is unnecessarily hard.
+Pipelines aims to solve this complexity.
+[Skip to the pipelines version](#tcp-server-with-systemiopipelines)

+## What extra complexity does Streams involve?

 Let's start with a simple problem.
 We want to write a TCP server that receives line based messages (delimited by \n) from a client.
-Correctly parsing data from a stream or socket involves a large amount of complex boilerplate code and has many corner cases.
-Achieving high performance and being correct while also dealing this complexity is unnecessarily hard.
-Pipelines aims to solve this complexity.
-[Skip to the pipelines version](#tcp-server-with-systemiopipelines)

 ### TCP Server with NetworkStream